Doctoral student Handbook

 An employed doctoral student is entitled to contractual paid annual leave of approximately six weeks a year.
 The exact number of days is dependent on age and whether the student has been employed for the whole of the year.
 You have 28 days of annual leave up to and including the year you turn 29.
 From the year you turn 30, you have 31 days of annual leave.
 From the year you turn 40, you have 35 days of annual leave.
 Annual leave taken is registered in Primula Web; log in with your Lucat ID.
 Please note that it is not possible to apply for an extension to your contract because of annual leave not taken or to take annual leave after the final date of your contract.
 All annual leave should be taken during the period of your contract.
 At least 20 days must be taken every year.
 You can carry over a maximum of 35 days of annual leave to the following year.

 Salaries, just as other terms of employment for doctoral studentships, are mainly regulated in ALFA (the general agreement on pay and benefits for government employees).
 Salaries are set in local salary negotiations between employee and faculty representatives.
-There is an agreement on a salary ladder for Lund University doctoral students.
+There is an agreement on a salary scale for Lund University doctoral students.
 This means that the doctoral student is placed on the starting rung of the ladder at the beginning of the employment period, with step-by-step salary increases for each stage of credits completed in the research studies programme.
-These increases take place on completion of 60 credits, 120 credits and 180 credits respectively.
-It is the responsibility of the doctoral student, together with the supervisor, to ensure that the application for a salary increase is submitted to the head of department each time a set of credits has been completed.
+These increases take place on completion of 25%, 50% and 75% of completed studies, normally in connection to a seminar.
+It is the responsibility of the doctoral student, together with the supervisor, to ensure that the application for a salary increase is submitted to the institutions staff coordinator after completion of a seminar.
 Retroactive salary increases due to a delayed application can be made for a maximum of six months.

 Salaries are paid out on the 25th of the month or, if this date falls on a Saturday or a Sunday, the nearest working day.